1958 Imperial: Virgil Exner’s best shot at Cadillac

 1958 Imperial Crown rear seat

-The 1958 Imperial featured in this story is a Crown Southhampton two-door hardtop.
+The 1958 Imperial featured below in photos is a Crown Southhampton two-door hardtop.
 This mid-level series offered other body styles such as a four-door hardtop.
 The bottom image shows the interior of the latter (Old Car Brochures).

 1957 Imperial brochure cover